 4.2.
 Activity of the Board of Directors Date of the last board evaluation conducted 22.12.2020 Whether the board evaluation was externally facilitated No Whether all board members released from their duties at the GSM Yes Name(s) of the board member(s) with specific delegated duties and authorities, and descriptions of such duties Murat Bilgiç (Chairman), O. Tufan Kurbanoğlu (Vice Chairman) Number of reports presented by internal auditors to the audit committee or any relevant committee to the board Internal Audit, Internal Control and Risk Management Department presented 21 reports to the Audit Committee, and 12 to the Committee of Early Detection of Risk.
-Specify the name of the section or page number of the annual report that provides the summary of the review of the effectiveness of internal controls Corporate Governance Practices/ Brief Annual Report of the Board of Directors Name of the Chairman Murat Bilgiç Name of the Chairman Name of the CEO Murat Bilgiç Mehmet Karakılıç Name of the CEO If the CEO and Chair functions are combined: provide the link to the relevant PDP announcement providing the rationale for such combined Mehmet Karakılıç The functions of the Chairman of the Board and the General Manager who is the Chief Executive Officer are fulfilled by Name of the CEO If the CEO and Chair functions are combined: provide the link to the relevant PDP announcement providing the rationale for such combined roles Link to the PDP notification stating that any damage that may be caused by the members of the board of directors during the discharge of their Mehmet Karakılıç The functions of the Chairman of the Board and the General Manager who is the Chief Executive Officer are fulfilled by different individuals.
-This information is provided in the section titled "Operating Principles of the Board of Directors" of the Corporate Governance Compliance Report which is incorporated in the Name of the CEO If the CEO and Chair functions are combined: provide the link to the relevant PDP announcement providing the rationale for such combined roles Link to the PDP notification stating that any damage that may be caused by the members of the board of directors during the discharge of their duties is insured for an amount exceeding 25% of the company's capital The name of the section on the corporate website that demonstrates Mehmet Karakılıç The functions of the Chairman of the Board and the General Manager who is the Chief Executive Officer are fulfilled by different individuals.
-This information is provided in the section titled "Operating Principles of the Board of Directors" of the Corporate Governance Compliance Report which is incorporated in the annual report.
+Specify the name of the section or page number of the annual report that provides the summary of the review of the effectiveness of internal controls Corporate Governance Practices/ Brief Annual Report of the Board of Directors Name of the Chairman Murat Bilgiç Name of the CEO Mehmet Karakılıç If the CEO and Chair functions are combined: provide the link to the relevant PDP announcement providing the rationale for such combined roles The functions of the Chairman of the Board and the General Manager who is the Chief Executive Officer are fulfilled by different individuals.
+Link to the PDP notification stating that any damage that may be caused by the members of the board of directors during the discharge of their duties is insured for an amount exceeding 25% of the company's capital This information is provided in the section titled "Operating Principles of the Board of Directors" of the Corporate Governance Compliance Report which is incorporated in the annual report.
+The name of the section on the corporate website that demonstrates current diversity policy targeting women directors None.
+The number and ratio of female directors within the Board of Directors 1 person, 9.09%